 - Water Filter

 If we lived in a perfect world, you wouldn’t need the first two items — but we don’t, so you may want to consider them.
-The surge protector is a pricy item, but what’s even pricier is if you hook up to a bad current and it fries the electrical items in your Airstream.
+The surge protector is a pricy item, but what’s even pricier is if you hook up to a bad pedestal and it fries the electrical items in your Airstream.
 The tire pressure monitoring system is also a little pricy.
 If you don’t want to invest in it at this time, do make sure to purchase a tire pressure gauge and check the tires before every trip.
 There’s a lot of weight on those tires and they need to be topped off often, especially if they’re sitting in the sun.
 The LP tank monitoring system is so you know how much propane you have left.
 Some people may like to chance it, but we want to make sure we don’t run out on a night with below-freezing temps.
 For us, the water filter falls under necessity, but doesn’t for everyone.
 We don’t drink the water out of the faucets, but we do use it to shower, wash our hands, and wash the dishes, so we want the water to be clean.
 We hook the filter up at the spigot-end of the hose so that only filtered water runs through our hose.
 The dehumidifier is a must if you’ll be spending time anywhere that has some humidity.
 We also use DampRid to cut the moisture when we’re not able to run the dehumidifier.

 Don’t Need, but Make Life Easier: